-For RSS structures, where a considerably greater percentage of fines (Minus #200 sieve) is permitted, lower bound values of frictional strength equal to 28 to 30 degrees would be reasonable.
-Again, significant economy could be achieved if laboratory direct shear or triaxial test results on the proposed fill are performed, justifying a higher value.
+For RSS structures, where a considerably greater percentage of fines (minus #200 sieve) is permitted, lower bound values of frictional strength equal to 28 to 30 degrees would be reasonable for the backfill requirements listed.
+A significant economy could again be achieved if laboratory direct shear or triaxial test results on the proposed fill are performed, justifying a higher value.
+Likewise, soils outside the gradation range listed should be carefully evaluated and monitored.